Brxdy22/Brxdy22-Homelab/README.md

-The Repo is to store all my in progress homelab docker-compose yml files and to update them as I go.
+This Repository is to store all my in progress homelab docker-compose files and to update them as I go.

-Below will be my current topology of my current homelab setup with Proxmox as my host hosting 2 Ubuntu VM's and 1 LXC container.
+Below will be my current topology of my current homelab setup with Proxmox as my host hosting 2 Ubuntu VM's and 2 LXC containers and 2 different instances of Proxmox for a trusted server and an untrusted server.

 ![NetworkTopology](https://github.com/user-attachments/assets/2eda42a5-bc4e-490b-9b1d-309c03575aac)